 What medical expenses can I claim?

-You can claim expenses you paid for various medical products and services, travel expenses for medical treatment, attendant care, expenses for moving to accessible housing, and even premiums you paid to private health services plans.
+You can claim expenses for various medical products and services, travel expenses for medical treatment, attendant care, expenses for moving to accessible housing, and even premiums you paid to private health services plans.

 Supporting documentation: You might need to provide supporting documents and satisfy some conditions to be able to claim certain medical expenses.
-To find out if there are any specific requirements to claim a certain medical expense, view CRA’s page with details on medical expenses.
+To find out if there are any requirements to claim a certain medical expense, view CRA’s page with details on medical expenses.

 - Where do I enter my medical expenses in TurboTax?

 - How do I choose a claim period for medical expenses?

 - How do I enter medical expenses for dependants over 18 years of age?